2care2teach4kids

 • Explorers Club

-In nature-based learning programs, assessment measures of children’s learning and development are based on general and environmental literacy standards.
+In nature-based learning programs, assessment measures of children’s learning and development can be based on general and environmental literacy standards.

 Minnesota Early Childhood Learning Standards

-In Minnesota, the Early Childhood Indicators of Progress (ECIPs) outline general developmental standards for young children (MDE, 2021).
+In Minnesota, the Early Childhood Indicators of Progress (ECIPs) outline general developmental standards for young children.

 The ECIPs have eight domains: